ivarref/spa-monkey/network-failures.md

 0097 00:15:53 [INFO] Query on blocked connection ...
 Done in 00:15:47 aka 947996 milliseconds
 ```

-There are a few more things to note here.
+There are a few things to note here.
 One is that there is only a single warning, which
 was issued by `org.apache.tomcat.jdbc.pool.PooledConnection`.
 Its message reads: